Impatient Bandits: Optimizing for the Long-Term Without Delay: Theoretical Guarantee

 The regret of the Impatient Bandit Algorithm fundamentally depends on the \emph{quality} of the intermediate progressive feedback that the algorithm receives.
 The intermediate feedback is of higher quality if it provides more information on the true mean reward.
 To formalize this, below, we define a metric that captures the benefit of the progressive feedback in an information-theoretic sense.
 We later use this metric in our regret bound.

-We define the ``Value of Progressive Feedback'' (VoPF) to equal the following conditional mutual information between the mean reward and the progressive (potential) outcomes, conditional on the delayed (potential) outcomes:
+We define the ``Value of Progressive Feedback'' (VoPF) to equal the following conditional mutual information between the mean reward and the progressive (potential) outcomes, conditional on the delayed (potential) outcomes for any action $a \in \MC{A}$ (recall $\MC{A}$ is sampled according to Assumption \ref{assum:items}):

 Above, the outcomes $\big\{ \tilde{Y}_{u,t}(a) : u \in \Uc_{< (t - d_{\max})} \big\} = \big\{ Y_{u,t}(a) : u \in \Uc_{< (t - d_{\max})} \big\}$ refer to the \textit{entire} vector of full-feedback outcomes, which are not censored due to a deterministic delay and are not incrementally revealed.
 Also note that $\big\{ \tilde{Y}_{u,t}(a) : u \in \Uc_{< t} \big\}$ contains much more information about $\bar{R}_a$ than the history $\HH_{t}$.
 Here, $\big\{ \tilde{Y}_{u,t}(a) : u \in \Uc_{< t} \big\}$ represents the outcomes one would observe in a \textit{full-feedback} setting, where the outcomes of all arms are revealed after taking an action, rather than just the selected arm's outcomes are revealed (bandit-feedback).